AzaniaHH/Credit-Worthiness-Project-4/README.md

 - **HTML Page**

-  - Interactive interface designed to generate loan default predictions.
+  - Interactive UI to generate loan default predictions
-  - User-friendly layout for entering input data and viewing predictions.

 - **Conclusion**
   - Summary of findings and insights.